ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

 {: #authhostCloudLinTerraform}
 {: terraform}

 When you provision your storage with Terraform, you authorize a Compute host to access the volume by specifying the `allowed_virtual_guest_ids` for virtual servers, or `allowed_hardware_ids` for bare metal servers.
 You can specify `allowed_ip_addresses` to define which IP addresses have access to the storage.
-The following example provides authorization to the virtual server with the ID `27699397` can access the volume from the `10.40.98.193`, `10.40.98.200` addresses.
+The following example provides authorization to the virtual server with the ID `27699397` to access the volume from the `10.40.98.193`, `10.40.98.200` addresses.

 ```terraform
 resource "ibm_storage_block" "test1" {